tdgrant1/denss/README.md

 and that is your estimated resolution.

-A bash script is provided called `superdenss` that runs this pipeline automatically in parallel assuming EMAN2, Situs and gnu parallel are all installed.
+A bash script is provided called `superdenss` that runs this pipeline automatically in parallel assuming EMAN2 and gnu parallel are all installed.
 The script is a little awkward to use to pass the arguments correctly.
 To run the above example type (note the quotes in the command line):
 ```